Syed Ali Shah Geelani: Health issues, passport suspension and house arrest

 Geelani's passport was seized in 1981 due to accusations of "anti-India" activities.
 With the exception of his Hajj pilgrimage in 2006, he has not been allowed to leave India.
 He was diagnosed with renal cancer, and advised treatment from abroad in the same year.
 On the then Indian Prime Minister Manmohan Singh's intervention, the government returned Geelani's passport to his son.
 In 2007, his condition worsened, although in the early stages of the cancer, it was life-threatening and surgery was advised.
 Geelani was set to travel to either the UK or the United States.
 However, his visa request was rejected by the American government citing his violent approach in Kashmir conflict and he went to Mumbai for surgery.
 His supporters and family alleged that this was a "human rights violation".

 On 6 March 2014, Geelani fell ill with a severe chest infection, shortly after returning to his home in Srinagar.
 He has been under house arrest for most of the time since 2010, and was put under house arrest again on his return.
 In May 2015, Geelani applied for passport to visit his daughter in Saudi Arabia.
 The Indian government withheld it citing technical reasons, including the fact that he deliberately failed to fill in the nationality column required in the application.
 On 21 July, the Government granted him a passport on humanitarian grounds, with a validity of nine months, after Geelani acknowledged his nationality as an Indian.

-Death rumour
+Rumours of Geelani's death

-On 12 March 2014, rumors of Geelani's death, spread by edits to his Wikipedia entry, "a particular Hindi news channel", and pages on Facebook led the government of Kashmir to suspend internet and phone service, according to some sources.
+On 12 March 2014, rumors of Geelani's death -- spread by false or inaccurate edits to his Wikipedia article, "a particular Hindi news channel", and Facebook pages -- led the government of Kashmir to suspend internet and phone service, according to some sources.
 However, the then Chief Minister Omar Abdullah said that the failures had nothing to do with Geelani's health and were due to a snapped power line as well as an optical fibre cut due to heavy snowfall, which left most of the valley without power.
 The cuts in Internet service, hours after a statement by Hurriyat that Geelani would be flown to New Delhi for medical treatment, were blamed for spreading the rumours.